AndreasKostler/scalawave/README.md

 Our business domain is the domain of job scheduling.

-## Lession 1 - Familiarise yourself with the code base
+## Lesson 1 - Familiarise yourself with the code base
 Have a read of [this](https://softwaremill.com/free-tagless-compared-how-not-to-commit-to-monad-too-early/).
 Adam does an awesome job of explaining the differences between `Free` and `TTFI` - better than I ever could.